ControlAltEllite/WebProject/README.md

 This is a simple web application.using HTML,CSS,JavaScript and Bootstrap.
+PHP for the backend.